vackosar/vackosar.github.io/_posts/2018-10-03-Spark-N-AI-Summit-EU.md

 - deng vs dsci
 - using %run notebook inclusion
 - AWS athena helps with debugging
-- overloading Mongo - had to start batching
+- overloading Mongo - had to start batching to avoid too many parallel request on the db
 - versioning, CO/CD for notebooks very very needed